mperham/blog/content/post/debugging_redis.md

 31         1009.00K 1       0       681485 (+1)         576
 ```

+`redis-cli` is a very powerful tool with lots of nice features within
+it.
+It's worth running `--help` and playing with the various options
+and modes.

 ----

 ## Look out for Latency

-Latency is the time difference between request and response.
-The client sends a
+Latency is the time difference between request and response, e.g. the client sends a
 command and gets a result back in 10ms.
 We want this round trip to be as fast as
 possible.
 Really bad latency can trigger "Operation timed out" exceptions in your application.